Prescription Requirements

 Topical Prescription Drugs (Therapeutic Optometrist)

-Board Rules: Board Rule 280.5 sets out the requirements for the prescribing of topical prescription drugs, including categories of drugs that may be prescribed.
-The rule also sets out the procedure to prohibit substitution of generic drugs (subsection (b)), as well as the other requirements for writing a prescription (subsection (c)).
+Board Rule 280.5 sets out the requirements for the prescribing of topical prescription drugs.
+The rule also sets out the procedure to prohibit substitution of generic drugs (see subsection (b)).

 NOTE: See important information below concerning the Prescription Monitoring Program.